emrgnt-cmplxty/automata/automata/docs/core/agent/tool/agent_tool_factory.rst

 --------

-``AgentToolFactory`` checks the tool builders available in ``AutomataOpenAIAgentToolBuilderRegistry`` and determines which builder can handle the given agent tool instance.
+``AgentToolFactory`` checks the tool builders available in ``AutomataOpenAIAgentToolkitRegistry`` and determines which builder can handle the given agent tool instance.
 It returns created tools depending on the platform the tool is built for.
 If the tool builder can’t handle the agent tool, it raises an ``UnknownToolError``.